peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-An array of CBOR objects decoded from the given byte array.
+An array of CBOR objects decoded from the specified byte array.
 Returns an empty array if  <i>data</i>
  is empty.

 <b>Exceptions:</b>